Psychology

 Some common things that mental health therapists help support clients through include:

 The primary duty of mental health therapists is to provide a safe, non-judgmental space for clients to explore a range of issues that may be troubling them.
-“Good therapy is a dynamic, unique and creative process with one sole aim: to provide help and support to the client,” explains mental health therapists Dr. Brittany Aleshire.
+“Good therapy is a dynamic, unique, and creative process with one sole aim: to provide help and support to the client,” explains mental health therapist Dr. Brittany Aleshire.

 Many professionals use cognitive behavioral therapy in sessions with their clients.
 This is a common type of psychotherapy that helps clients come to terms with their inaccurate or negative ways of thinking and then re-frame those thought structures in a positive way.
 This practice can help many clients to replace their damaging behaviors with productive ones.